 Knee Pain After Exercise

 If you experience knee pain after exercising, take immediate steps to reduce inflammation.
 This includes icing your knee within 10 to 20 minutes after your workout.
 You also may wish to take an anti-inflammatory medication such as ibuprofen, if approved by your doctor.

 If you experience pain in both knees after high-impact exercise, this may be a sign you need to alternate high- and low-impact activities.
 These include activities like exercising on an elliptical machine or swimming, which puts less strain on your knees.
 Incorporating these activities into your workout routine may help to take the pressure off your knees.

-Examples of exercises include sitting with your legs extended and slowly lifting your leg about 6 to 8 inches off the ground.
+Examples of exercises include sitting with your legs extended and slowly lifting your leg about 6 to 8 inches off the floor.
 Repeat five to 10 times on each leg.
 From a seated position with your legs extended, you also can cross one leg over the other to stretch the outer portion of the knee.
-Hold for five seconds, then release the stretch and repeat on the opposite side.
+Hold for five seconds; then release the stretch and repeat on the opposite side.

 Both injury and overuse can cause you to experience knee pain.
 If your knee pain does not subside with rest, see your physician, who can evaluate your knee for potential injury.
-Knee pain does not always mean surgery -- your physician can recommend several conservative approaches to treat pain.
+Knee pain does not always mean surgery — your physician can recommend several conservative approaches to treat pain.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.